Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Numerical Evaluation

 \subsection{Benchmarking Result: Cluster Size Determination}

-To validate the cluster size selection we proposed in Sec.~\ref{subsec:cluster_size_selection}, we carried out a benchmarking test to compare its performance under with two baseline solutions: the first aims at vanilla URLLC, i.e. it guarantees an expected PER up to $1\times10^{-5}$ and an air-interface delay up to \SI{1}{\milli\second}; the second is an un-clustered transmission where $l=1$.
-All three cluster-size selection strategies are combined with a round-robin scheduler and a random uniform sub-carrier assignment.
+To validate the cluster size selection we proposed in Sec.~\ref{subsec:cluster_size_selection}, we carried out a benchmarking test to compare its performance under with two baseline solutions.
+The first baseline aims at vanilla URLLC with a guaranteed PER up to $1\times10^{-5}$ within an air-interface delay up to \SI{10}{\milli\second}, this is achieved by solving